 No. 2.
-East side of Fifth avenue, from Ninety-third to Ninety-fourth street; north side of Ninety-third street, distant rog feet easterly from Fifth avenue, and south side of Ninety-fourth street; distant rog feet easterly from Fifth avenue, and to the extent of half the block at the intersecting streets and avenues.
+East side of Fifth avenue, from Ninety-third to Ninety-fourth street; north side of Ninety-third street, distant tog feet easterly from Fifth avenue, and south side of Ninety-fourth street, distant rog feet easterly from Fifth avenue, and to the extent of half the block at the intersecting streets and avenues.

 No. 3.
-Borb sides of Boston road, from North Third avenue to Jefferson street, and to the extent of half the block at the intersecting streets are affected by the abovenamed assessments, and who are opposed to the same, or either of them, are requested to present their objections in writing to the Chairman of the Board of Assessors, at their office, No. 27 Chambers street, withi PUBLIC NOTICE IS HEREBY GIVEN TO THE
+Both sides of Boston road, from North Third avenue to Jefferson street, and to the extent of half the block at the intersecting streets and avenues.